charto/cget/README.md

 - Filesystem cache mirrors remote hosts and their directory structure.
   - Easy to bypass `cget` and look at cached files.
 - Headers are stored in separate `.header.json` files.
+- HTTP errors are cached to avoid repeating failing requests.
 - Concurrent downloads are automatically limited using [cwait](https://github.com/charto/cwait#readme).
 - Follows and caches redirect headers.
 - Built on top of [request](https://github.com/request/request).